wireservice/agate/docs/extensions.rst

 Extensions
 ==========

 agate's core featureset is designed rely on as few dependencies as possible.
-However, in real life you're often going to want to interface agate with SQL, numpy or other data pipelines.
+However, in the real world you're often going to want to interface agate with SQL, numpy or other data processing tools.

 How extensions work
 ===================

 In order to support these use-cases, but not make things excessively complicated, agate support's a simple extensibility pattern based on `monkey patching <https://en.wikipedia.org/wiki/Monkey_patch>`_.
-Libraries can be created that patch new methods on :class:`.Table` and :class:`.TableSet`.
+Libraries can be created that patch new methods onto :class:`.Table` and :class:`.TableSet`.
 For example, `agate-sql <http://agate-sql.rtfd.org/>`_ adds the ability to read and write tables from a SQL database:

 .. code-block:: python